Introduction

 3. Reduced Stacking: Floor loading limits vertical stacking, which can lead to empty or unused space.

-Now that you know the main pros and cons of floor loading, let’s go over how and when you can use this method.
+Now that you know the main pros and cons of floor loading, let’s review how and when you can use this method.

 Best Practices: